kymry/ADS/README.md

 Projects from my Advanced Data Structures course at UPC Barcelona

-Each folder contains a separate README
+Each folder(project) contains a separate README